ndwarshuis/org-ml/README.md

 Return a list of child nodes matching **`pattern`** in **`node`**.

-**`pattern`** is a list of form `([slicer [arg1] [arg2]] cond1 [cond2 ...])`.
+**`pattern`** is a list of form `([slicer [arg1] [arg2]] sub1 [sub2 ...])`.

 `slicer` is an optional prefix to the pattern describing how many and which matches to return.
 If not given, all matches are returned.
 Possible values are:

 - `:first` - return the first match
 - `:last` - return the last match
-- `:nth` `arg1` - return the nth match where `arg1` is an integer denoting the index to return (starting at 0).
-It may be a negative number to start counting at the end of the match list, in which case -1 is the last index
+- `:nth` `arg1` - return the nth match where `arg1` is an integer denoting the index to return (starting at 0). `arg1` may be a negative number to start counting at the end of the match list, in which case -1 is the last index.
+Using 0 and -1 for `arg1` is equivalent to using `:first` and `:last` respectively
 - `:sub` `arg1` `arg2` - return a sublist between indices `arg1` and `arg2`.
-    `arg1` and `arg2` follow the same rules as `:nth`
+    `arg1` may not be greater than `arg2`, and both must either be non-negative integers or negative integers.
+In the case of negative integers, the indices refer to the same counterparts as described in `:nth`.
+If `arg1` and `arg2` are equal, this slicer has the same behavior as `:nth`.

-`condx` denotes conditions that that match nodes in the parse tree.
-This first condition will select matches within the children of **`node`**, the next condition will select matches within the matches from the first condition, and so on.
-The types of conditions are:
+`subx` denotes subpatterns that that match nodes in the parse tree.

-- `pred` - match when `pred` evaluates to t; `pred` is a unary function that takes the current node as its argument
+Subpatterns may either be wildcards or conditions.

+Conditions match exactly one level of the node tree being searched based on the node's type (the symbol returned by `om-get-type`), properties (the value returned by [`om-get-property`](#om-get-property-prop-node) for a valid property keyword), and index (the position of the node in the list returned by [`om-get-children`](#om-get-children-branch-node)).
+For index, both left indices (where zero refers to the left end of the list) and right indices (where -1 refers to the right end of the list) are understood.
+Conditions may either be atomic or compound, where compound conditions are themselves composed of atomic or compound conditions.

+The types of atomic conditions are:

 - `type` - match when the node's type is `eq` to `type` (a symbol)
-- `index` - match when the node's index is `=` to `index` (an integer).
+- `index` - match when the node's index is `=` to `index` (an integer)
-    The first index is zero.
-If `index` is negative, start counting backward from the end of children where -1 is the last node
-- `(op index)` - match when `(op node-index index)` returns t. `op` is one of `<`, `>`, `<=`, or `>=` and `node-index` is the index of the node being evaluated.
-If `index` is negative, count from the last node and evaluate `op`.
+- `(op index)` - match when `(op node-index index)` returns t. `op` is one of `<`, `>`, `<=`, or `>=` and `node-index` is the index of the node being evaluated
 - `plist` - match nodes with the same properties and values as `plist`
-- `:many` - match zero or more levels, must have at least one sub-pattern after it
-- `:many!` - like `:many` but do not match within other matches
-- `:any` - always match exactly one node

-Additionally, conditions may be further refined using boolean forms:
+- `(:pred pred)` - match when `pred` evaluates to t; `pred` is a symbol for a unary function that takes the current node as its argument

+Compound conditions start with an operator followed by their component conditions.
+In the syntax below, `cx` refers to a condition.
+The types of compound conditions are:

 - `(:and c1 c2 [c3 ...])` - match when all conditions are true
 - `(:or c1 c2 [c3 ...])` - match when at least one condition is true
 - `(:not c)` - match when condition is not true

-The `cx` members in the forms above are one of any of the condition types except `:many`, `:many!`, and `:any`.
-Boolean forms may be nested within each other.
+In addition to conditions, `subx` may be a wildcard keyword to match nodes independent of their type, properties, and index.
+The types of wildcards are:

+- `:any` - always match exactly one node
+- `:many` `sub` - match `sub` to nodes that are zero or more levels down in the tree; `sub` is a subpattern of either a condition or the `:any` wildcard; only one subpattern is allowed after `:many`
+- `:many!` `sub` - like `:many` but do not match within other matches

 ```el
 ;; Given the following contents: